 What is the best time to travel to Mexico?

-The best time to travel to Mexico is during the dry season, which typically runs from late October to April.
-This is when the weather is most pleasant and there is minimal rainfall.
+The best time to travel to Mexico is during the dry season, typically November through April, when most regions see minimal rainfall (reference).

 What is the weather like in Mexico during the best time to travel?